canisfortis/trim-and-stitch/README.md

 # MP4 Stitch and Trim Tool

 The MP4 Stitch and Trim Tool is a user-friendly Windows application that simplifies the process of trimming and stitching together MP4 video files.
 This tool is designed for ease of use, allowing you to select video clips, set start and stop times for trimming, and create a merged video with just a few clicks.

+## New Features

+The latest version of the MP4 Stitch and Trim Tool includes the following new features:

+1. **Batch Processing**: You can now select multiple video clips at once and apply the same trim settings to all of them.
+This saves time and effort when working with a large number of files.

+2. **Custom Output Settings**: You have the option to export individual clips as a gif - this will be the only conversion type this tool uses.

+3. **Preview Trimming**: Before applying the trim settings, you can preview the trimmed segment of each video clip.
+This helps you ensure that the selected start and stop times are accurate.

+4. **Enhanced User Interface**: The user interface has been improved for better usability and a more intuitive experience.
+The tool now provides clear instructions and visual cues to guide you through the trimming and stitching process.

+5. **Error Handling**: The tool now handles errors more gracefully and provides informative error messages in case of any issues during the trimming or stitching process.

+We hope that these new features enhance your video editing workflow and make the MP4 Stitch and Trim Tool even more powerful and convenient to use.

 ## About FFmpeg Copy Mode